Stupyspyy/EVS/README.md

 -->Which type of stuffs:-

-     #That may be how to use typedef
+     #may be how to use typedef
-          #That may be using template in C++
+          #how to use template in C++
-                 #That may be using vector header file and their common examples
+                 #using vector header file and their common examples